Robbie Grossman Preview, Player Props: Rangers vs. Twins

-Robbie Grossman and his .424 on-base percentage over his past 10 games (109 points higher than his season-long percentage), will be in action for the Texas Rangers against the Minnesota Twins and Bailey Ober on August 27 at 2:10 PM ET.
+Robbie Grossman and his .406 on-base percentage over his past 10 games (86 points higher than his season-long percentage), will be in action for the Texas Rangers against the Minnesota Twins and Joe Ryan on September 1 at 8:05 PM ET.

-In his last game he had a one-hit showing (1-for-3) against the Twins.
+In his last game he had a one-hit showing (1-for-2) against the Mets.

 Robbie Grossman Game Info & Props vs. the Twins